And the countdown begins!

-Pick the winners of the contest and then make the announcement on social media informing who are the winners.
+To ensure that no problem comes in the future, all the terms and conditions should be clearly instructed.
+Pick the contest winners and then make the announcement on social media informing who the winners are.
 After the declaration, the gifts can be sent to the winners.

 3. Share personal experiences

-People love it when they hear a story of someone.
+People love it when they hear the story of someone.

-You can ask people to share their experience which will emotionally connect people to your brand.
+You can ask people to share their experiences which will emotionally connect people to your brand.
 Your experience could be funny or emotional it’s all up to you.

-You can re-share their experiences which will show that you really care about your audience.
-A buzz will be created and people would like to engage with your brand.
+You can re-share their experiences to show that you really care about your audience.
+A buzz will be created, and people will like to engage with your brand.

 4. Make a unique hashtag and share facts related to the festival